 Flexible, conductive, and unbreakable touchscreens

-Researchers at The University of Texas at Austin worked out how to grow larger graphene sheets, several centimeters wide in 2009.
-The method was adapted with even greater success by researchers at South Korean Sungkyunkwan University in Suwon who were able employ copper sheets and a kind of printing press to create a graphene sheet that was 30 inches in the diagonal.
+Researchers at The University of Texas at Austin worked out how to grow larger sheets several centimeters wide in 2009.
+The method was adapted with even greater success by researchers at South Korean Sungkyunkwan University in Suwon who used copper sheets and a printing press to create a graphene sheet 30 inches in the diagonal.
 They also created the first graphene-based touchscreen panel.
 Samsung reportedly produced a 40-inch sheet in 2011, but according to Nikkei Technology, in 2012 Sony used the roll-to-roll method to make a sheet 23cm wide and 100 meters long.

 Samsung’s Seungmin Cho led a session on flexible touchscreens at the recent summit in Manchester and the company has already filed numerous patents related to graphene, including a patent for a touch display device using graphene or carbon nanotubes.
 Carbon nanotubes are sheets of graphene rolled into cylinders.